Leaderboard

 Showing content with the highest reputation on 10/21/2017 in all areas

-While I am excited as everyone else Clark hasn't even had one game in charge.
+3. While I am excited as everyone else Clark hasn't even had one game in charge.
 Hopefully he will be a success but comparing him to other managers is ridiculous at present.
 And it has to be Waddell - took a non city team to the league title.
-Imagine that happening again???5 points
+Imagine that happening again???

-Willie Waddell To do what he did in winning the title is the closest Scottish football has, and will ever have, in achieving what Leicester did down south.4 points
+4. Willie Waddell To do what he did in winning the title is the closest Scottish football has, and will ever have, in achieving what Leicester did down south.

-For me, Paul McDonald is the greatest.
-It's difficult to argue against a 100% record.4 points
+5. For me, Paul McDonald is the greatest.
+It's difficult to argue against a 100% record.

-How much would it cost - at manufacturer's prices - to give each seven year-old in East Ayrshire a home top?
+6. How much would it cost - at manufacturer's prices - to give each seven year-old in East Ayrshire a home top?
 Could a sponsor underwrite the cost?
 It seems a great idea to get the club's identity embedded in the community again.
-We all recognise that the support is ageing and something dramatic is needed to turn that around.3 points
+We all recognise that the support is ageing and something dramatic is needed to turn that around.

 3 points